fear5786/mycomp/README.md

 To Test the function
-input function name to the task for testing. and input a number to id for specific the array index, or inout 0orNONE to select All of the variable(SELECT*)
+input function name to the task for testing. and input a number to id for specific the array index, or input 0orNONE to select All of the variable(SELECT*)

 http://localhost/_FOLDERNAME_/administrator/index.php?option=com_mycomp&task=_FUNCTION_NAME&id=_NUMBER_